noir-lang/docs/docs/getting_started/nargo/01_commands.md

 - `<package_name>` - Name of the package
 - `[path]` - The path to save the new project

-## `nargo check`

-Generate the `Prover.toml` and `Verifier.toml` files for specifying prover and verifier in/output values of the Noir program respectively.

-## `nargo compile <circuit_name>`

-Compile the program into a JSON build artifact file containing the ACIR representation and the ABI of the circuit.
-This build artifact can then be used to generate and verify proofs.

-_Arguments_

-- `<circuit_name>` - The name of the circuit file

 ## `nargo execute [witness_name]`